THE DRAGON ROARS BACK: CHINA’S RETURN TO THE WORLD STAGE

 Michael O’Hanlon, Senior Fellow in Foreign Policy at the Brookings Institution

-Robert Kaplan, is a national correspondent for The Atlantic
+Robert Kaplan, national correspondent for The Atlantic

 Senator Alan Simpson

 Student collaboration is at the core of the Assembly.
 Students meet in roughly 10-member groups to consider topics and work on projects related to the main conference theme.
 Distinguished experts in that field facilitate these projects, with the intention to present the project to the general assembly at the end of the conference.
 During the workshop sessions, delegates will seek to explore in depth a sub-topic under the guidance of their workshop leader.
 The keynote address, informal discussions and workshop deliberations provide delegates and senior participants the opportunity to learn from and interact with distinguished persons directly involved in our national policy making process.
 As always, this year’s Assembly will bring together a diverse group of scholars, senior government executives, theorists and practitioners.